SOURCE Online Modules

 Funding for the SOURCE Online Modules series was provided by the office of JHU President Ronald J. Daniels.
 We also wish to acknowledge everyone who contributed to the development of the modules.

 - All of the online modules are located in Course Plus, the online education platform for the JHU School of Public Health.
 You can access Course Plus using a JHED ID or by creating a Course Plus Account.
 If you have a JHED ID simply login after clicking on the module you wish to view.
-If you do not already have an JHED ID, you can create a Course Plus account once you have clicked on the module you wish to view.\
+If you do not already have an JHED ID, you can create a Course Plus account once you have clicked on the module you wish to view.\- NOTE: The "Sign in with JHED" button is the bottom link on the sign in page (it lets you bypass registering for a Course Plus account)

 - Once you are logged into Course Plus, you can follow these easy steps to view the modules: